A 21-year-old experienced heart failure after drinking an energy drink four times a day for two years: a case study | ExBulletin

 A 21-year-old experienced heart failure after drinking an energy drink four times a day for two years: a case study

-Toronto-A new case study reveals the potential risk of overdose of these drinks after a 21-year-old man drinks multiple energy drinks daily for two years, with rare severe heart failure Explains the case.
+Toronto, OntarioCTV network) — A new case study describes a rare case of severe heart failure after a 21-year-old man drank multiple energy drinks daily for two years.
+The potential dangers of overdose of these beverages have become apparent.

-Case Study, Published in BMJ Case Report Here’s a rare case of an Englishman who was first hospitalized on Thursday for shortness of breath and swelling of the abdomen.
+A case study published in the BMJ Case Report on Thursday describes a rare case of an Englishman who was first hospitalized for shortness of breath and swelling of the abdomen.

 After seeing a doctor, he soon found out that he was experiencing kidney failure and was unable to completely empty his bladder, the case study said.
 Further investigation by the doctor revealed that urine was not drained into the bladder in both of his kidneys.